0 Part Course |

 • Terrorist financing and how legal firms are constantly under threat

-By the end of this session, delegates will be able to distinguish between predicate crimes and how these are committed as well as understanding the crime ‘chain’ as the money flows through the financial system.
+By the end of this session, delegates will be able to distinguish between predicate crimes and how these are committed, as well as understand the crime ‘chain’ as the money flows through the financial system.

 Course Review & Summary